pivotal/docs-tap/getting-started/iterate-new-app-vs.hbs.md

 1. In **Solution Explorer**, right-click any file under the application name and click **Tanzu** > **Start Live Update**.

-1. Live update can take 1 to 3 minutes while the workload deploys and the Knative service becomes available.
+1. Live update can take up to three minutes while the workload deploys and the Knative service becomes available.

    >**Note** Depending on the type of cluster you use, you might see an error similar to the following:
    >